Deconstructing Simplex

 Suppose the adversary produces a valid regular certificate for $x$.
 Among its $n-f$ votes, at least $n-2f \geq 1$ are from honest parties.
 An honest party sends <Vote, v, x> only after checking that the proposal <Propose, v, x, proof> is valid according to the Simplex voting rule.
 Therefore $x$ is externally valid.

-A valid strong certificate implies a valid regular certificate for the same value, as shown in the proof of Uniqueness.
+A valid strong certificate implies a valid regular certificate for the same value, as shown in the proof of Strong-Grade Safety.
 So the same argument applies to strong certificates as well.

 With $GST=0$, the honest sender broadcasts at time $t_s$; all honest parties start by $t_s + \Delta$ and receive the proposal by $t_s + \Delta$.
 By $t_s + 2\Delta$, every honest party has $n-f$ votes and delivers the regular certificate.
-Each honest party’s timer started no earlier than $t_s - \Delta$, so it fires no earlier than $t_s + 2\Delta$, strictly later because parties start strictly within $\Delta$ of each other.
-Thus every honest party delivers the regular certificate with $T_v < 3\Delta$, sends <Final, v, x>, and by $t_s + 3\Delta$ delivers a strong certificate for $x$.
+Each honest party’s timer started no earlier than $t_s-\Delta$, so at time $t_s+2\Delta$ its timer is at most $3\Delta$.
+Thus every honest party delivers the regular certificate with $T_v \leq 3\Delta$, sends <Final, v, x>, and by $t_s+3\Delta$ delivers a strong certificate for $x$.

 Proving the Outer Protocol

 We now prove that the outer protocol satisfies the three provable consensus properties above.
-The proof uses only the fact that in view $v$ the protocol runs Graded-Broadcast with tag $v$ and with the Simplex voting rule as its external-validity function, together with the six properties of Graded-Broadcast.
+The proof uses only the fact that in view $v$ the protocol runs CGB with tag $v$ and with the Simplex voting rule as its external-validity function, together with the five properties of CGB.

 Claim 1 (provable agreement)